mtycholaz/NDSCPP-web-monitor/README.md

 Manages a collection of `ISocketChannel` instances, providing lifecycle control and connection pooling.
 Handles adding, removing, and retrieving channels by hostname.

 ## Classes Overview

-### SocketChannel
-Implements `ISocketChannel` to manage socket connections and transmit LED frame data.
-Includes support for data compression and efficient queuing of frames.
-Tracks connection state and throughput metrics.

-### SocketController
-Implements `ISocketController` to manage a collection of `SocketChannel` instances, providing start, stop, and connection management.
-Ensures thread-safe operations with internal locking mechanisms.

-### Canvas
-Implements `ICanvas` and `ILEDGraphics`, representing a 2D drawing surface with support for multiple LED features.
-Features advanced rendering capabilities, including drawing primitives, gradients, and solid fills.
-Serves as the primary interface for rendering effects to assigned LED features.

-### LEDFeature
-Implements `ILEDFeature` to represent a logical set of LEDs within a canvas.
-Handles retrieving pixel data from its assigned region of the parent canvas for transmission over a socket.
-Includes attributes such as offset, dimensions, and channel assignment.

-### EffectsManager
-Manages a collection of effects and controls the currently active effect.
-Applies the active effect to an `ICanvas` instance during rendering.
-Provides utilities for switching between effects (`NextEffect` and `PreviousEffect`).

-### WebServer
-Hosts a REST API for interacting with and controlling LED canvases and their features.
-Supports dynamic management of features, canvases, and effects via HTTP endpoints.
-### ILEDFeature
-Represents a 2D collection of LEDs with positioning, rendering, and configuration capabilities.
-Provides APIs for interacting with its parent canvas and retrieving its assigned color data.

-### ISocketController
-Manages a collection of `ISocketChannel` instances, providing lifecycle control and connection pooling.
-Handles adding, removing, and retrieving channels by hostname.

-## Classes Overview